herzenschein/herz-podman/writefreely/README.md

 ```

 Change the ini file to set your website.
 Make sure that the user, password and
-database are correct and that the host matches the database service name,
+database follow the compose file and that the host matches the database
-as in the example file provided here.
+service name, as in the example file provided here.

 Finally, run: